Skip to content

 “I’d welcome the opportunity to discuss how my background can support your team’s goals.
 Thank you for considering my application.”

-For more guidance, check out our comprehensive resume guide and our list of common interview questions.
+For more guidance, download our free Canadian cover letter template.
+You can also check out our comprehensive resume guide and our list of common interview questions.

 Common mistakes to avoid